 CCleaner offers a free evaluation version as well as two pro versions.
 The $24.95 option includes deeper, more extensive scanning; real-time junk file protection; and auto browser history clearing.
 In addition, when you pay the $69.95 (you might be able to get a better price when it’s on sale) you’ll get file recovery, computer upgrade protection, and a hard disk cleaner called Defraggler.

-Glary Duplicate Cleaner claims to have the fastest scan program in the industry.
-Within only two clicks, it can deep scan for all types of files including photos, videos, Word documents, songs, etc. The duplicates finder is completely free, and the company offers Glary Utilities Pro for $39.95, which performs other functions regularly to auto-clean your computer.
+Glary Duplicate Cleaner is completely free and it claims to have the fastest scan program in the industry.
+Within only two clicks, it can deep scan for all types of files including photos, videos, Word documents, songs, etc.

 With SearchMyFiles, you can run standard as well as duplicate and non-duplicate searches on files by name, size, or time, and include and exclude folders and file extensions.
 This freeware app also offers advanced scan options that require strong computer skills to navigate.
 You can download it for free here.